jigoshop/Jigoshop-eCommerce/readme.txt

 == Changelog ==

+= 2.1.5 - 2017.08.16 =
+* New: Product quick edit fields.
+* New: Product Categories admin page.
+* New: Order status email variable.
+* Fix: Special characters in product and order fields.
+* Fix: Properly show variation sku in order email.
+* Fix: Sale price display.
+* Fix: Properly display select attribute on product page.
+* Fix: Do not destroy session on logout.
+* Fix: Stock amount now can not be less than 0.
+* Fix: Add email variables from JS1.
 = 2.1.4 - 2017.06.14 =
 * New: Email action for order status change for admin.
 * New: Possibility to show prices with and without tax.